-The revelation that dozens of Catalan separatist leaders were spied on should compel Spanish prime minister Pedro Sánchez to finally make good on his promises to the region.
+The revelation that dozens of Catalonia’s separatist leaders were hacked should compel Spanish prime minister Pedro Sánchez to finally make good on his promises to the region.

 The Citizen Lab, based in the University of Toronto, Canada, discovered that at least 65 Catalans, ranging from the president of the region to its members of the European Parliament, were targeted or infected with an Israeli spyware that is only sold to governments.
 Spain’s National Intelligence Center hasn’t confirmed it was behind the hacks, but who else would be interested in spying on Catalan leaders?

 Catalans didn’t have much faith in the Spanish government to begin with.
 This news threatens to shatter what little hope there was of negotiating a way out of the impasse that has lasted for five years.

 “It is really hard to trust anyone when everything points to the fact that they’ve been spying on you,” Catalan president Pere Aragonès told reporters.

 Imagine if the British government had been listening in on the conversations of Nicola Sturgeon and her cabinet.
 Would Scots still trust London to negotiate in good faith?

 The difference, of course, is that the United Kingdom recognizes Scotland’s right to self-determination and allowed the country to hold an independence referendum in 2014 whereas Spain sent riot police into Catalonia and suspended the region’s autonomy when it voted to break away in 2017.